GoogleCloudPlatform/cloud-run-samples/vpc-sample/run/README.md

     --region=$REGION
 ```

-The Cloud Run sends a get request via the VPC connector to the network-restricted service.
+This Cloud Run service sends a get request via the VPC connector to the network-restricted service.